 "It's closer than the Rockaways or the Hamptons.
 Give it a try and let me know.
 I might join you one day.”

 Crazy John sauntered off toward shooting galleries on East 4th Street.

 No one was playing basketball on the asphalt frying pan of Tompkins Square Park.
 Old men in tank tops listlessly played dominos under the wilting trees of East 13th Street, while a pack of children scampered through the feeble spray from a fire hydrant.
-I resisted succumbing to its temptation and slogged past the Con Ed power station.
+I resisted its temptation and slogged past the Con Ed power station.

 The river wasn’t far now.

 An elevated section of the FDR Drive shaded a cluster of improvised shelters.
 The derelict inhabitants lay on cardboard boxes, as if they were exhausted from praying for winter.
 Come January they wouldn’t be so happy about having their dreams coming true.
 I strolled across the road.

 The broad East River separated Manhattan from Brooklyn.
 A tour boat steamed upstream and two jet skis skated through its foaming wake.
 Their drivers wore wet suits and laughed like they were having a good time.
 The air was scented by the evening's incoming tide and I hurried to the sand spit projecting into the green water from 20th Street.

 It was just like Crazy John had said.